jon-jacky/home/commonplace.md

 Some of my own comments:
 <https://github.com/jon-jacky/home/blob/gh-pages/comments.md>

+26 Sep 2020

+- Without Tears In My Heart by Graham Robb, review of *Correspondance* by Balzac in *TLS*, Mar 16 2012, p.
+7 (no link):

+  "What does a novelist need?
+Balzac's letters suggest the following: a peaceful place to work; a home full of beautiful, expensive objects 'to create happiness and a sense of intellectual freedom'; coffee strong enough to maintain the flow of inspiration for two months; debts and publishers' contracts with draconian penalty clauses to reinforce self-discipline and compulsion; several aliases and hiding places to prevent the creditors' bailiffs from confiscating the expensive objects;
+  and a constant state of romantic excitation without the time-consuming consquences of love.

+  The main task Balzac had set himself was to create a complete panorama of French society in a monumental series of novels and studies to be published under the title *La Comedie Humaine*.
+Strange to say, the other projects were a form of avoidance, and, as any procrastinator knows, procrastination can be very hard work."

 25 Sep 2020

 - Too Sane for Surbiton by Gerard Woodward, review of *Waking up in Toytown* by John Burnside in *TLS*, Mar 5 2010, p.
 24 (no link):

-  "John  Burnside's second volume of memoirs ... begins by describing the species of schizophrenia from which he has recently recovered.
-'When I was a full-scale lunatic I suffered from a condition called apophenia' ... characterized by 'unmotivated seeing of connections, coupled with the specific experience of abnormal meaningfulness'.
-Burnside doesn't say anything about this state of mind and the poetic imagination ...
-Indeed, there is very little in this memoir about Burnside's creative life at all, even though the period covered must include the years he began writing the poems that were eventually published in his early collections.

-  Instead, this is the story of a man who, after years of depression, decline, and DeQuincyesque excess, finds that he desires, more than anything else, normality.
+  "... this is the story of a man who, after years of depression, decline, and DeQuincyesque excess, finds that he desires, more than anything else, normality.
 'A normal life.
 Sober.
 Drug-free.
 Dreamless.
 In gainful employment.
 A householder.
 A taxpayer.
 A name on the electoral role.'
-  Perhaps it is a measure of anyone's madness that they should yearn for these things, and the quest is double-edged; what Burnside is really after is a sense of stability, safety and continuity, and this book is an eloquent demonstration that, once actively pursued, the conept of normality mutates, bifurcates, and dissolves.
+  Perhaps it is a measure of anyone's madness that they should yearn for these things, and the quest is double-edged; what Burnside is really after is a sense of stability, safety and continuity, and this book is an eloquent demonstration that, once actively pursued, the concept of normality mutates, bifurcates, and dissolves.

   ... one of the delights of this book is that, although Burnside takes up